 - Students should expect to spend at least three semesters pursuing a research project culminating in the completion of an honors thesis.

 - Participate in a professional development opportunity for the “engagement in the major field”.
 Discuss with your faculty honors advisor regarding which activities qualify.

 - The University Honors Laureate is an additional option for honors students.
 Requirements found here.

 - 12 credits of honors coursework in EEB, MCB, and/or PNB (2000-level or above).

 - This should include biology honors courses, honors conversions, honors independent study, and an honors thesis course.
 Students should expect to spend at least three semesters pursuing a research project culminating in the completion of an honors thesis.

 Honors Advisor Information:

-Students are assigned a staff or faculty advisor.
-Advisor contact information is located on your student admin account (under advisor information).
+Students are assigned a staff and faculty honors advisor.
+Starting during junior year, students are assigned a faculty honors advisor.
+Advisor contact information is located in your student admin account (under advisor information).

-Kaitlin Heenehan, STEM Scholar Advisor, serves as a secondary advisor to all honors students in STEM and to students with the STEM Scholarship designation.
-Contact her with questions about the Honors Thesis.
-Students can schedule appointments on AdvApp under Enrichment Programs.
+Dr. Anne Kim, STEM Scholar Advisor, serve as secondary advisors to all honors students in STEM and to students with the STEM Scholarship designation.
+Students can schedule appointments on Nexus under Enrichment Programs.

 Honors students may be required to meet with faculty advisors if the faculty advisor uses advising holds.
 Honors students who are assigned to a faculty advisor should email their advisor to ask when their office hours are or to request an appointment.